maivincent/arribachocolat/_i18n/en/_posts/2022-11-12-patrimonio-72-puro.md

 ---
 layout: post
-title:  "Patrimonio Cacao - Cacao Nacional Arriba 72%"
+title: Patrimonio Cacao - Cacao Nacional Arriba 72%
 tags: [Dark, Pure]
 categories: [Patrimonio]
 ---

 First of all, a special thanks to the Cacao & Cacao store located in Quito on Juan Leon Mera Avenue for providing me with a special preview of this chocolate.